vercel/examples/edge-functions/serverside-analytics/README.md

-# Serverside Analytics example
+# Serverside Analytics

-This example shows how to implement serverside analytics inside [Middleware Functions](https://nextjs.org/docs/middleware).
+This example shows how to use [Segment](https://segment.com) to implement server-side analytics at the edge with [Next.js Middleware](https://nextjs.org/docs/middleware).

 ## Demo